EWG News and Analysis

 Feeding Antibiotics to Healthy Animals Risks Children’s Health

-The influential American Academy of Pediatrics, which numbers 64,000 pediatricians, has added its voice to the growing movement of public health professionals who are demanding an end to the dangerous overuse of antibiotics in meat and poultry production.
+The influential American Academy of Pediatrics, an organization of 66,000 pediatricians, has added its voice to the growing movement of public health professionals who are demanding an end to the dangerous overuse of antibiotics in meat and poultry production.

 “The message is to change the practice of agribusiness, either through government changes or marketplace changes, so everybody is safer,” Paulson told CBS News.
 “I think if people vote with their pocketbooks, then industry will be required to change.
 Hopefully the USDA and the FDA will require them to change.
 I think this is something that with a large enough movement in society, the industry will be forced to change.”